brunophilipe/autobash/readme.md

 * `make`
 * `make install` - sudo may be necessary in some OSses, like Linux and Ubuntu

-autobash has been tested on Mac OS 10.9 and Linux 12.04 LTS.
+autobash has been tested on Mac OS 10.9 and Ubuntu 12.04 LTS.

 ---